rhgrant10/acopy/docs/usage.rst

     >>> solver = acopy.Solver(rho=.03, q=1)
     >>> colony = acopy.Colony(alpha=1, beta=3)

 We can use the solver and the colony to solve any weighted networkx graph.
-Let's use ``tsplib95`` to read a TSPLIB file into a networkx graph:
+Let's use :func:`tsplib95.utils.load_problem` to read a TSPLIB file into a :class:`networkx.Graph`:

 .. code-block:: python